 If your design is a shape like this one, use a scalpel to cut out your block.
 This is the only part that isn’t suitable for children, especially as the knife needs to be really sharp so that it slices through the block rather than tearing it.

 When you have cut out your block you are ready to ink it up.
-Mix up the colour of your choice on an inking tray or slab.
-For printing onto paper, we are using Brian Clegg Premium Block Printing Inks.
-These are perfect for using with Safeprint, come in a great variety of colours, are water-based and brilliant for using with children.
+Mix up a colour of your choice on an inking tray or slab.
+For printing onto paper, we are using Caligo safe wash relief inks but for a water based alternative you can use our Adigraf or Shmincke range.

 Ink up your roller in this patch of ink and gently roll it onto your block.
 Make sure you cover all the areas of the block but try not to go over it too many times as the roller could end up lifting off the ink instead of putting it on.

 Place your block face down on the paper.
 Use a clean roller to roll all over the back of the block.
 You may need to hold it still with your free hand.

 Peel off your block to reveal your print!